-Section 5.5 You stay in the Initial Coverage Stage until your out-of-pocket cots for the year reach \$2,000
+Section 5.5 You stay in the Initial Coverage Stage until your out-of-pocket costs for the year reach \$2,000

 You stay in the Initial Coverage Stage until your total out-of-pocket costs reach \$2,000.
-You then move on to the Catastrophic Coverage Stage.

 We offer additional coverage on some prescription drugs that are not normally covered in a Medicare Prescription Drug Plan.
-Payments made for these drugs will not count towards your total out-of-pocket costs.
+Payments made for these drugs will not count towards your initial coverage limit or total out-of-pocket costs.